polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 **All members who are training in our gym must be acquainted with [our rules](pod_o_gym_operating_rules.pdf)!**

-**Main rule for becoming member of our gym is that you must live in our dormitory Podolí.**
+**Main rule for becoming member of our gym is that you must live in our dormitory Podolí.
+That means we are not registering new external members now.**

 ### Exercise machines & free weights